bkesterbyld/maroon-potato/src/pages/index.md

         image: images/jamstack-backend-2.png
       - title: Predictable
         content: >
-          Say goodbye to unpredictable COGs and timelines.
-Above helps you minimize team dependencies and get control over the product cycle with a collaborative, always-transparent development process.
+          Say goodbye to unpredictable product timelines, quality and COGS.
+          Above minimizes team dependencies and delivers control over the product cycle with everyone able to see and trace each other's work.
         actions: []
         media_position: left
         media_width: thirty-three